sjlu/vagrant-lamp/README.md

 ## Vagrant LAMP

-This LAMP stack is built using Chef cookbooks and Vagrant.
+This LAMP stack is built using Puppet and Vagrant.
+This was intended for development purposes only.

 ## Install